skupperproject/skupper-website/input/start/index.md

 ## Step 5: Expose your services

-You now have a network capable of multi-cluster communication, but your services are not yet exposed on the network.
+You now have a network capable of multi-cluster communication, but no services are attached to it.
 This step uses the `skupper expose` command to make a Kubernetes service on one namespace available on all the connected namespaces.

-    skupper expose (<service>|<deployment>) [--protocol (http|tcp)]
+    skupper expose (<service>|<deployment>)

-For example, here are the commands for a simple HTTP hello world application with a frontend and a backend:
+### Deploy your application

+To demonstrate service exposure, we need an application to work with.
+This guide uses an HTTP Hello World application with a backend and a frontend.
+Use `kubectl run` to start the backend on namespace 1.

 <div class="code-block-label">Namespace 1</div>

-    $ kubectl run hello-world-backend --image quay.io/skupper/hello-world-backend
+    $ kubectl run hello-world-backend --image quay.io/skupper/hello-world-backend --port 8080
     deployment.apps/hello-world-backend created

+Use `kubectl run` to start the frontend on namespace 2.
+Use `kubectl expose` to make the frontend externally accessible.

+<div class="code-block-label">Namespace 2</div>

+    $ kubectl run hello-world-frontend --image quay.io/skupper/hello-world-frontend --port 8080
+    deployment.apps/hello-world-frontend created
+    $ kubectl expose deployment/hello-world-frontend

+### Expose the service

+Use the `skupper expose` command on namespace 1 to make `hello-world-backend` available on namespace 2.

+<div class="code-block-label">Namespace 1</div>

     $ skupper expose hello-world-backend

+### Check the service

+Use the `kubectl get services` command on namespace 2 to make sure the `hello-world-backend` service from namespace 1 is represented.
+You should see output like this:

 <div class="code-block-label">Namespace 2</div>

-    $ kubectl run hello-world-frontend --image quay.io/skupper/hello-world-frontend
+    $ kubectl get services
-    deployment.apps/hello-world-frontend created
+    NAME                   TYPE           CLUSTER-IP       EXTERNAL-IP      PORT(S)          AGE
+    hello-world-backend    ClusterIP      10.106.92.175    <none>           8080/TCP         11h
+    hello-world-frontend   LoadBalancer   10.111.133.137   10.111.133.137   8080:31313/TCP   6m31s
+    [...]

+Note: If you are using Minikube and the external IP shows `<pending>`, you need to use the `minikube tunnel` command to provide ingress.

+### Test your application

+Now your multi-cluster application is up and running.
+Use `curl` to see it in action.

+<div class="code-block-label">Namespace 2</div>

-    $ curl <hello-world-frontend-url>
+    $ curl $(kubectl get service/hello-world-frontend -o jsonpath='http://{.status.loadBalancer.ingress[0].ip}:{.spec.ports[0].port}/')
     I am the frontend.
 The backend says 'Hello 1'.

 ## The condensed version